AWR Cloud: Advanced Web Ranking Tool Review

 Select Keywords Only In GWT as this table gives you the keywords that are not tracked in AWR, but which your websites receives.
 When you sort this table by Click Opportunities, you can see the keyword performances on the search results.
 First add these potential gem keywords in your AWR list and try to optimize the bad performing keywords in your website.
 How?
 Well, you could just change your title, meta descriptions or add better content that satisfy users intent.

 Lastly: Keep an Eye on Your Competitors

 If you’ve entered your competitors in your account setup, you can check how well they are doing.
 Again you can filter their keywords in Not In Top 10, and sort them according to their rankings.
 Here you can see in which keywords your competitors are doing better than you.
 Check their websites as well and try to understand how they integrate the keywords on their website.
 Are they, for example, making special content marketing about the keyword topic, or did they write very authoritative pages about it.

 AWR is a great product and we are already using it for a very long time.
 We believe that any SEO practitioner should consider using keyword ranking tools, and AWR is a very good option.

 Besides, the main purpose of SEO should not be the rank of the keywords, but creating better content and satisfying your users search intent.
 Remember: great content deserves great ranking, even if that’s not always the case, but it’s worth keeping this in mind.

 Of course, there are a lot more SEO tools that we are using and that facilitate our daily work.
-For example, at the moment we are testing SEO Monitor and after our tests are done we might post our opinions on this tool here, too.
+We are testing new tools from time to time, and once our tests are done we might post our opinions on this tool here, too - just like we did for the SEOmonitor tool.
 So, it’s worth checking back our blog from time to time.
 Until then, stay happy and stay on page 1!